-At issue: The storage game has undergone a radical change, with storage hardware and software
+At issue: The storage game has undergone a radical change, with storage hardware and software now being transformed into a networked information service.

 Have you noticed the trend?
 I think it started when someone created storage networks by separating servers from storage subsystems with switches.
 Once spinning disks joined the network revolution, all kinds of new ideas surfaced -- distributed file systems, automated archiving, multitiered storage architectures, long-distance replication and so on.
 The industry concept of information lifecycle management (ILM) categorizes this movement.